rust-unofficial/patterns/idioms/ffi-accepting-strings.md

     ///
     /// # Safety
     ///
-    /// It is the caller's guarantee to ensure `msg`
+    /// It is the caller's guarantee to ensure `msg`:
     ///
     /// - is not a null pointer
     /// - points to valid, initialized data